 This is the main difference between dry and wet foods.
 The former has very little moisture – less than 10%, while the latter are close in their content to natural food for animals and consist of about 70% water.
-The natural moisture content also makes wet food smell stronger, and many cats eat wet food more eagerly than dry.
-They are genetically accustomed to such food but the level of humidity does not affect the digestibility of useful nutrients.
+The natural moisture content makes wet food smell more durable, and many cats eat wet food more eagerly than dry.
+They are genetically accustomed to such food, but the humidity does not affect the digestibility of useful nutrients.

-Whether you have chosen wet or dry food for your pet, you need to make sure that your cat has constant access to clean fresh water.
-Cats eating wet food can get a proportion of their daily water needs from the food they eat, but for cats on a dry diet, you should carefully monitor that it drinks enough water.
+Whether you have chosen wet or dry food for your pet, you need to make sure that your cat has constant access to clean, freshwater.
+Cats eating wet food can get a portion of their daily water needs from the food they eat, but cats on a dry diet should carefully monitor that it drinks enough water.
 Not taking in enough water can predispose your cat to urolithiasis (urine crystals), which is more common in cats eating dry diets.

-Your cat’s diet needs to contain all the nutrients – macro- and microelements, vitamins and fiber – that they need.
-Commercial foods that meet these criteria are labelled as “complete” diets.
-Other foods and treats are considered “complementary”, meaning that while they contain some elements of nutrition, they cannot provide a balanced diet and should not be fed as a sole food source.
+Your cat’s diet needs to contain all the nutrients – macro- and microelements, vitamins, and fiber.
+Commercial foods that meet these criteria are labeled as “complete” diets.
+Other foods and treats are considered “complementary, ” meaning that while they contain some nutrition elements, they cannot provide a balanced diet and should not be fed as a sole food source.

 To understand all this, you should look not at the beautiful pictures and inscriptions on packages but at the list of ingredients.
 It immediately becomes clear how much meat there actually is in a product.

-As for wet food, it cannot mechanically clean the cat’s teeth, and therefore owners need to take preventive measures to maintain the health of the pet’s oral cavity.
+As for wet food, it cannot mechanically clean the cat’s teeth; therefore, owners need to take preventive measures to maintain the health of the pet’s oral cavity.

 Although this factor seems to be secondary, it comes to the fore when you need to leave food to your pet for half a day while you are away.
-With a dry diet, this is easy to do – put half the daily allowance into a bowl and relax.
-If you choose a wet diet, it is more difficult.
-Wet food retains its palatability in a bowl for a very short time – it dries quickly and even deteriorates at high air temperatures.
+With a dry diet, this is easy to do – but half the daily allowance into a bowl and relax.
+If you choose a wet diet, it is more complicated.
+Wet food retains its palatability in a tank for a short time – it dries quickly and even deteriorates at high air temperatures.

-Many people think that wet food is more natural than the dry one but this is a subjective opinion.
-The contents of a can seem to us to be more attractive and “edible” than dry granules.
-Manufacturers diligently support us in this impression by creating feeds that resemble pieces of meat in sauce, that is, delicious dishes from a human table.
+Many think that wet food is more natural than the dry one, but this is a subjective opinion.
+The contents of a can seem to be more attractive and “edible” than dehydrated granules.
+Manufacturers diligently support this impression by creating feeds that resemble pieces of meat in sauce, that is, delicious dishes from a human table.